return42/sphkerneldoc/linux_src_doc/include/linux/dma-buf_h.rst

     -ERESTARTSYS or -EINTR when the call has been interrupted and needs to be restarted.

-map_atomic
-    maps a page from the buffer into kernel address space, users may not block until the subsequent unmap call.
-    This callback must not sleep.

-unmap_atomic
-    [optional] unmaps a atomically mapped page from the buffer.
-    This Callback must not sleep.

 map
-    maps a page from the buffer into kernel address space.
+    [optional] maps a page from the buffer into kernel address space.

 unmap
     [optional] unmaps a page from the buffer.